thom4s/sasskit/readme.md

 You can overwrite it with config-project.scss file :
 - uncommment the variables you want to use.
 - set fonts family for paragraphs, titles, navigation and alt.
+- set prefix for utilities or js hooks

 ### Grid